Make sure you find the perfect photographer for your special day

-While planning for your wedding, you to be will find numerous lists of questions online directed at brides and grooms regarding what questions they should ask during their wedding photographer during meetings and consultations.
+While planning for your wedding, you will find numerous lists directed at you full of questions to ask during meetings to help you find their ideal photographers.
 These lists do have value and very likely will help you get started thinking along the right lines to make an informed decision about wedding photography.
 They include questions like:

 How many weddings have you photographed?